If you are using a screen reader and are having problems using this website, please call 209-823-3574 for assistance.

 The Extraction Process

-At the time of extraction Dr. Becker will numb your tooth, jawbone, and gums that surround the area with a local anesthetic.
+At the time of the extraction, your doctor will numb your tooth, jawbone, and gums that surround the area with a local anesthetic.

 During the extraction process you will feel pressure, but not pain.
 This is from the process of firmly rocking the tooth for removal.